Wendy Williams And 50 Cent Are Done Feuding

-Television host Wendy Williams and rapper 50 Cent, who’s real name is Curtis Jackson, are not each other’s biggest fans.
-While it’s not exactly clear how their feud started, it’s believed to be because Williams made some disparaging remarks about 50 Cent on The Wendy Williams Show in the past.
+Wendy Williams and 50 Cent — whose real name is Curtis Jackson — are not each other’s biggest fans.
+While it’s not exactly clear how their feud started, it’s believed to be because the television host made some disparaging remarks about the rapper on The Wendy Williams Show in the past.
 He responded by attacking her on social media and calling her some pretty bad names in recent months.
-Finally, the pair are putting a pause on their feud, at least for now, according to OK!.
+Finally, the pair are putting a pause on their feud, at least for now, according to OK!

-While Williams didn’t go into detail regarding what sort of conversation she and the rapper had, she made it clear during Monday’s show that they are done attacking one another for now.
+While Williams didn’t go into detail regarding what sort of conversation she had with the musician, she made it clear during Monday’s show that they are done attacking one another for now.

 “Shout out to 50 Cent, apparently we’ve made up,” she told her audience.

 Her audience clapped at this statement but showed some hesitancy in actually believing the truth behind it.
-Norman Baker, one of the producers on the show, simply laughed nervously upon hearing about the alleged end of 50 Cent and Williams’ longtime battle.
+Norman Baker, one of the producers on the show, simply laughed nervously upon hearing about the supposed end of 50 Cent and Williams’ longtime battle.

 “Why are you laughing?
 We are grown people,” Williams told Baker.